-Kaley Cuoco Suffers ‘Earth Shattering Deep Gut Wrenching Pain’ After Dog Norman Dies
+Kaley Cuoco Suffers 'Earth Shattering Deep Gut Wrenching Pain' After Dog Norman Dies

 Kaley Cuoco took to Instagram on Saturday morning to share a heartbreaking post with her 6.4 million followers.
 Her dog Norman just passed away and fans know that he meant everything to her.

 The post included two black-and-white photos showing Kaley with Norman.
-It looks as if these were taken as she said a final farewell to her long-time companion, as she looked quite emotional.
+It looks as though these were taken as she said a final farewell to her long-time companion, as she looked quite emotional.

-In the first photo, Kaley rested her faced on the top of Norman’s head.
-Her eyes were closed and it was clear that she was having a hard time with this.
+In the first photo, Kaley rested her faced on the top of Norman's head.
+Her eyes were closed and it was clear that she was having a hard time with the devastating circumstances.
 In the second snap, Norman looked at Kaley as she held her face close to him and looked right back at him.

 The caption for this post noted that the pup had been her entire world for the past 14 years.
 She said that he would always have her heart.